 Anni Albers was a textile artist whose work I was unfamiliar with but I’m so glad I went along to this show at Tate Modern in London.

-The combination of an English stately home and 500 years of fashion displayed inside it was irresistible and I was able to go twice, even though I live miles away from Derbyshire!
+The combination of an English stately home and 500 years of fashion displayed inside it was irresistible and I was able to go twice, even though I live miles away from Chatsworth in Derbyshire!

 I highly recommend an afternoon looking inside couture garments at FTM if you get the chance.
 To see how these handmade clothes are put together is a fascinating insight into the craft of couturiers.